 Anything else I should know?

 Salt Lake had an unconventional approach to homelessness, and it appears to have been effective.
-The streets tend to be clean, or very clean, and with far less people living on them than in San Francisco.
+The streets tend to be clean, or very clean, and with far fewer people living on them than in San Francisco.

 What is the history?